AMICI-dev/AMICI/documentation/implementation_discontinuities.rst

 SUNDIALS by itself does not support solution jump discontinuities.
-We implement support by accessing private SUNDIALS API in :cpp:meth:`amici::Solver::resetState`, :cpp:meth:`amici:Solver::reInitPostProcess` and :cpp:meth:`amici::Solver::reInitPostProcessB`.
+We implement support by accessing private SUNDIALS API in :cpp:func:`amici::Solver::resetState`, :cpp:func:`amici::Solver::reInitPostProcess` and :cpp:func:`amici::Solver::reInitPostProcessB`.
 These functions reset interval variables to initial values to simulate a fresh integration start, but keep/update the solution history, which is important for adjoint solutions.